Planetary Dobsonian Review

 circle that was also a bit weatherized by the glue coating.

 I then lifted the rocker box off my DOB base, and glued the setting circle

-to the base, careful to have the setting circle centered and with the zero
+to the base as shown above, careful to have the setting circle centered and

 Finally, I cut a slot in the base at a position that would give me the best

 view once the telescope was back in place, and added a pointer cut from thin